 1. Export payments

-Follow this guide to export an Accounting optimised report which consists of payments with data relevant for bookkeeping.
+Follow this guide to export an Accounting optimized report which consists of payments with data relevant to bookkeeping.
 It is possible to filter the charged date (Charged timestamp), and as such only export the payments for a specific time period.
 Often it is also relevant to look at the refunded date for refunded payments (Refunded timestamp).